Published the May 18, 2020

 In this dynamic era, we are consistently evolving from static websites to real-time applications.
 Several apps using real-time communication have revolutionized the digital world by making communication easier than it ever was.
 APIs are extremely mainstream as every new web app today will have an API.
 Not only that but also there are two ways by means of which your apps can communicate with each other to share information: polling and webhooks.
 As one of our developers explains it: Polling is like knocking on your friend’s door and asking if they have any sugar while Webhook is like someone tossing a bag of sugar at your house whenever they buy some i.e. while APIs offer responses when you ask for them, webhooks facilitate communication by presenting the information even before asking for it.

 Webhook is a ‘software hook over the web’.
 It is an automated message sent by apps at the occurrence of an event.
 In simple terms, a webhook can be defined as a method of sending notifications (much like SMS notifications) using HTTP POST callbacks which are small code snippets linked to a web app.

 Since Webhooks are events that trigger an action that is majorly used for communication between systems, and you can utilize them to provide your application with fast & easy integration with any CRM or ERP, Popup screen, automatic call back, and to any outbound campaign.

 Webhooks follow an event-based output mechanism.
 Each subscribed event (that can be changed) triggers a set of actions that happen without asking for it, as soon as the event takes place.
 It can be used to trigger events like web-callback that are pre-defined by Ziwo.

 For example, as soon as the client approaches the website, they are notified with the information that they might be seeking without asking for it by defining a technical or business process at their end.
-This is done using webhook which increases customer engagement and helps in the overall growth of the company.
+The process is based here on using webhook which increases customer engagement and helps in the overall growth of the company.